 1. How does my periodic contribution go directly to a farmer?

 A donor/sponsor’s contributions don’t go directly to the sponsored farmer as cash benefits as they are received.
-Rather, sponsor’s donation is used to fund interventions that are designed to improve the production capacity and lives of the beneficiary farmer and other farmers in his community.
+Rather, sponsor’s donation is used to fund interventions that are designed to improve the livelihood of the beneficiary farmer and other farmers in his community.

 2. How long is my sponsorship commitment?

 Sponsorship commitment is not time-bound as a new farmer can be attached to a sponsor at the beginning of a new intervention programme.
-Feeding The World Inc. carries out special intervention programmes in communities experiencing food shortage and helps beneficiary farmers and their communities attain sustainability in food production (which is typically a 5 – 10 year period) after which another intervention programme is initiated in a new community.
+Feeding The World Inc. carries out intervention programmes in selected communities and helps beneficiary farmers and their communities attain sustainability in food production.

 3. How many sponsors are attached to the same farmer?